upfrontjs/framework/docs/prologue/contributing.md

 If your commit is related to a discussion/issue on github, please [link to it](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in your commit message.

-If need more guidance beyond the convntional format, you may use `npm run commit` which will help build a commit message.
+If need more guidance beyond the conventional format, you may use `npm run commit` which will help build a commit message.
 Additional help can be found at the [resources](#resources) section.

 ## Documentation